 Content

 This unit develops the skills to teach meditation and prayer in a variety of contexts.
-It will consider the spiritual life across the lifespan and meditation methods appropriate for various age groups including children, teenagers and adults in contemporary context.
-Students will explore various approaches including mantra, scripture, symbols, mandala, the place of the body and spiritual journaling, with an emphasis on Christian approaches.
-The focus will be on silent meditation and establishing places of silence in a contemporary context.
+It will consider the spiritual life across the lifespan and meditation methods appropriate for various age groups including children, teenagers and adults.
+Students will explore various approaches such as scriptural and mantra meditation, mindfulness, breath, symbols, and the place of the body in meditation, with an emphasis on Christian approaches.
+The focus will be on silent meditation, and establishing places of silence in a contemporary context.
 Leadership qualities and ethical considerations required for teaching meditation to groups in a variety of settings will also be discussed.
-Students will engage in professional experience in teaching meditation and prayer at such locations as schools, hospitals, youth groups, parish groups, universities, aged-care facilities, retreat centres and homes.
-The framework and insights of the Enhancing Catholic Schools Identity project will be referred to in the teaching of this unit.
-(Cross-listed with DS9611C).
+Students will engage in the teaching of meditation and prayer at such locations as schools, hospitals, youth groups, parish groups, universities, aged-care facilities, retreat centres and homes.

 Unit code: DP9611C